naijasecforce/blog.github.io/_posts/2019-12-07-career-path-grc.md

 rating: 4.5
 ---
 ## Veronica Ikpa
+Veronica Ikpa is building a career in cybersecurity.She currently work in the managed security team in a broadband, ISP and communications company.She has perfromed information security audits with ISACA standards and global best practices and also risks assessment using COBIT 5.She currently work in implementing ISO27001 security controls and ensuring security policies and procedures are in line with ISO27001 and PCI-DSS standards.
+In her spare time, she create contents and drive conversations about technology through her blog [Digi Convos](http://digiconvos.com).
+She loves food,travelling, visiting new places, learning new things and exploring cultures.

 ### What attracted you to this career path?
 I started my career in information systems auditing.
 As an auditor, you are required to assess the security controls in information systems that have been deployed in an organization.
 You also play the role of an independent advisor to the management of any organization you work in.
 Although, I loved auditing, I was curious about how information security works, and this picked my interest.
 I wanted to be able to perform vulnerability and penetration tests, configure and manage firewalls, document policies and create awareness about information security in my organization.
 I wanted to be a subject matter expert in auditing and security, this desire attracted me to information security.